scarletbright/avalanche-docs/docs/v1.0/en/core-concepts/overview.md

 One of the assets traded on the X-Chain is **AVAX**.
 AVAX is the Avalanche network's native token.
 When one issues a transaction to a blockchain on the Avalanche network they pay a fee denominated in AVAX.
-Right now there are no transaction fees but there will be in the future.

 The X-Chain is an instance of the Avalanche Virtual Machine (AVM).
 (Recall that all blockchains are an instance of a Virtual Machine.)